If you own a dog, it’s time to practice some serious dog mothering. Because “eat your vegetables” isn’t just for people …

 Many antioxidants will increase Nrf2 and glutathione activity … but what sets sulforaphane apart is that it’s a potent activator of Nrf2.

-Like the almighty blueberry, sulforaphane can cross the blood-brain barrier and increase antioxidant activity in the brain.
+Like the almighty blueberry, sulforaphane can cross the blood-brain barrier and increase antioxidant activity in the brain (11).
 And, of course, sulforaphane increases antioxidant activity in the liver.
 And this has been shown in animals and humans, not just with in vitro studies.

-OK, so if you’re now convinced your dog needs more sulforaphane in his life, then you’ll want to read on … because there are a few things you need to know.
+OK, so if you’re now convinced your dog needs more sulforaphane in his life, then you’ll want to read on … because there are a few more things you need to know about sulforaphane for dogs.

 Bonus: Sulforaphane And Healthy Guts

-Researchers at Johns Hopkins found that a daily serving of broccoli sprouts protected against Helicobacter pylori in humans.
+Researchers at Johns Hopkins found that a daily serving of broccoli sprouts protected against Helicobacter pylori in humans (12).
 H. Pylori can cause ulcers, gut inflammation and digestive cancers.

 Once the subjects stopped eating the sprouts, the markers for H. Pylori returned to original levels.
 So sulforaphane is a potent defense against some harmful bacteria.